richnw/NC-games-FE/README.md

-## NC Games
+## Project Description

-This is a full stack React App I built as part of my NorthCoders bootcamp.
+This is the React front end of a full stack app I built.
 It is deployed here https://richboardgames.netlify.app/.
-The back end repo is here https://github.com/richnw/NC-games-BE
+The backend repo is here https://github.com/richnw/NC-games-BE

 The website hosts board game reviews accessed with various API calls to a PSQL database.
 Some actions include filtered queries, adding comments and upvoting.